 2.1 Study area

 This study was conducted at the Pushmataha Forest Habitat Research Area (FHRA; 34◦31′40′′ N, 95◦21′10′′ W), established in 1983 to study the effects of different treatments involving tree harvesting and chemical thinning combined with different prescribed fire return intervals to create and maintain early successional environments for white-tailed deer (Masters 1991, Masters et al. 1993b).
-The FHRA comprises 53 ha of the 7690 ha Pushmataha Wildlife Management Area (PWMA), which is owned and managed by the Oklahoma Department of Wildlife Conservation (ODWC).
+The FHRA comprises 53 ha of the 7690 ha Pushmataha Wildlife Management Area (PWMA), which is owned and managed by the Oklahoma Department of Wildlife Conservation.
 The FHRA is located in the Kiamichi Mountains in southeastern Oklahoma at an elevation of 320-340 m above sea level.
 Soils in the area are an association of the Caransaw (fine, mixed, semiactive, thermic Typic Hapludults) and Stapp (Fine, mixed, active, thermic Aquic Hapludults) soil series, and are shallow and rocky with slopes ranging from 8-12% (Masters et al. 1993a, b).
 The climate is semi-humid to humid with hot summers and mild winters.
 The mean annual precipitation and temperature in the area from 1986 to 2016 were 1212 mm and 17.5 oC, respectively (Oklahoma Climatological Survey).
 The growing season averaged around 210 days for the last 30 years with the average first freeze occurring near the end of October.